 Some of you may not want to create tasks with uncertain completion times or are unsuitably big since the preferred task size should only take up to a few days for completion.
 Still, I would suggest that it is not always necessary to adhere strictly to such guidelines.
 Once you add a task on your ITS, you’re open to discuss it with others.
 If there is a consensus that the task is too massive, you and your team can split it into smaller tasks of a reasonable size.
 For that purpose, you can use the Subtasking feature supported on many ITS.
 (See: Backlog’s Subtasking reference)

 Storing every activity on ITS makes it an important information portal for your projects, and it will greatly help you track information in the future.

 6. Concise and well-defined task names

-Apart from task names, it is important to also ensure that every user has a recognizable user name.
-This goes the same for other elements on your ITS such as task categories, milestones, and so on.
+Apart from task names, it is also important to ensure that every user has a recognizable user name.
+This goes the same for other elements on your ITS, such as task categories, milestones, and so on.
 Give every component a good name to avoid unnecessary confusion.

 7. Be open to synchronous communication

 Communication based on ITS is essentially asynchronous.
 Working remotely in distributed teams is becoming common these days, and if your team is spread out across different timezones, communication would mostly be asynchronous.
 Some designers and developers whose jobs require immense concentration dislike synchronous communication because it interrupts their work and lowers their productivity.
 However, you will still sometimes require synchronous communication because it cuts out time lags and delayed responses.
 For time-sensitive tasks such as crisis control and providing urgent customer support, your team should have continuous and uninterrupted communication to solve problems as soon as possible.

 As you get your team working in Backlog as an ITS, keep an open line of feedback.
 This will help to ensure that all of the rules and regulations you put in place are working well and that everyone is understanding the tool and can use it efficiently in problem-solving.